 Glass Lewis has found, as it expected, that most companies and other parties that are eligible for its Report Feedback Statement program do not decide to submit one after seeing Glass Lewis' research report.
-Nonetheless, 152 companies and other parties took advantage of their opportunity to make such a statement and have it provided to Glass Lewis customers in 2022, a slight decrease from the number of RFS's in 2021, which itself was a 37% increase over the number of RFS's published in 2020.
+Nonetheless, 247 companies and other parties took advantage of their opportunity to make such a statement and have it provided to Glass Lewis clients in 2023, a 64% increase in from the number of RFS's in 2022.